raphaelmue/dashup/docs/specifications/ucs/marketplace/UCS_marketplace.md

 were uploaded by users.
 A detailed view is given for each offered widget containing a description and comments about the widget.
 Furthermore, similar widgets to the current inspected widget, that other users use as well in combination with the current one, are displayed in a <i>similar</i> tab.
 As a developer it is possible to publish your own widgets to the marketplace from the <i>Workbench</i>.
-The marketplace is as well the key entry point to add panels to the central dashboard.
+The marketplace is as well the key entry point to add panelswidgets to the central dashboard.

 # 2. Flow Of Events